MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex2_adaptive_protection.md

    - Leave the default risk level settings as is.
    - Select **Save**.

+You've linked an insider risk policy to Adaptive Protection, enabling dynamic risk-based actions across Microsoft Purview.

 ## Task 2 – Configure adaptive protection settings for your DLP policy

+Now that Adaptive Protection is linked to your insider risk policy, you'll update a DLP policy to respond to elevated risk levels by blocking sharing of sensitive data.

 1. In Microsoft Purview, navigate to **Solutions** > **Data Loss Prevention** > **Policies**.